GPotoshin/odin-tiny-tar/README.md

 ```

 I.e. there are 2 interfaces `extract_all` or `init_reader`, `next_entry`, `extract_entry`.
-You can look at the implementation of the former to get an idea how to use latter
+You can look at the implementation of the former to get an idea how to use the latter